prezi/webdevstarterkit/README.md

 Web development starter kit
 ===========================

 This is a collection of resources that has helped web developers at Prezi to become great and happy developers.
 It's a curated list of books, articles and tutorials.
 It's based on the current technology stack that we use at Prezi but it's useful for every full stack developer.

 ## Introductory topics

-- learn data structures
+- Learn data structures and algorithms.
+Data structures and algorithms for programmers are like notes and scales for a musician.
+All programming is built around data structures and algorithms.
+Whether making the right choices when solving problems, will be determined by your confidence in the basics.
     - **book: [Data Structures and Algorithms][data_struct]**
     - **article: [Data Structures Succinctly: Part 1][datastructspart1]**
-- be familiar with basic Unix tools
+- Learn Unix tools.
+Unix's philosophy of building simple, small, modular tools is an appreciated pattern for a reason.
+Problems that seem complex usually can be solved with one liners in no time.
+Also since most of today's infrastructures are built upon Un*x systems, a great engineer might want to take advantage of being able to control and hence own the full stack what they develop.
     - **book: [The Unix Programming Environment][unix_book]**
     - **tutorial: [Unix tutorial][unix_tutorial]**
-- learn version controlling
+- Learn version controlling.
+Version controlling is the alpha of today's development work flow.
+It's the breath of all open source projects, it helps teams day to day collaborate over their work and even for a single engineer working alone helps create the right mindset of working in baby steps and gives the confident of being able to go back to any previous state of the code base.
     - **tutorial: [Git tutorial][git_school] (time investment: 15 min)**
-- learn regular expressions
+- Learn regular expressions.
+It's hard to bypass regular expressions.
+They are an impressive tool available in most of the languages to work with text.
     - **tutorial: [RegExp tutorial][regex_tutorial]**
-- understand HTTP and browsers
+- Understand how HTTP and browsers work.
+These technologies are on the lowest level of the Maslow pyramid of web development.
     - **article: [How Browsers Work: Behind the scenes of modern web browsers][browserswork]**
     - **article: [HTTP: The Protocol Every Web Developer Must Know][http_tutorial]**

 ## Backend technologies

 - be familiar with the Python coding style
     - **article: [PEP 8][pep8] (time investment: 2 hours)**
     - **article: [PEP 20 aka The Zen of Python][pep20] (time investment: 2 min)**